Skip to content

 Binary Adder

-The digital circuit that results the arithmetic sum of two binary number of any length is called binary adder.
-The binary adder can be designed with full adders connected in serial manner.
-In such type of design, the output carry of one full adder is tansferred to the input carry of the next full adder. below figure shows the 3 bit binary adder which is constructed with 3 full adders.
+The digital circuit that results in the arithmetic sum of two binary numbers of any length is called a binary adder.
+The binary adder can be designed with full adders connected serially.
+In such a type of design, the output carry of one full adder is transferred to the input carry of the next full adder.
+The figure below shows the 3-bit binary adder, which is constructed with 3 full adders.

 3 Bit binary adder